trin4ik/nova-switcher/README.md

+!!!
+Guys, I archived this project because I'm not using it anymore.
+If you want it, I can transfer my rights to you !!!

 # Laravel Nova Switcher Field
 Replace default Boolean with switcher. \
 Work on Index/Detail view with xhr, on Form like checkbox.